ElijaRock/git-guide/README.md

 The command to be executed is then entered: `git`.
 Since the `git` command takes one required argument, it is then followed by the phrase: `commit`.
 In other words, you are telling the shell that you would like to make a new git commit.

 Next are the optional arguments or *options*.
-You can choose a specific option by starting with a `--` and then one or more words which signify the desired option.
+You can choose a specific option by starting with a `--` and then one or more words.
 In this case, `--message` tells the `git commit` to include a message.
-The message is then typed after the message option, which expects a single argument (your message).
-If there is an options with multiple words it will look something like this: `--option-with-multiple-words`.
+The message content is then typed after the message option.
+To reiterate you are specifying an option that takes one argument: the content of your message.
+If there is an option with multiple words it will probably look something like this: `--option-with-multiple-words`.

 Since arguments are seperated by a space in bash, the message argument must be in quotes or only the first word will be taken as the message. ie: